 An aluminum, roof-mounted antenna system allows for the installation of any necessary antenna/communication systems.
 Antennas can be mounted to the roof and cables run into the trailer.

 The communications room has three workstations, each one with 110- and 12-volt outlets, CAT6 and antenna connections.
-There are two 26-inch TVs and ample equipment storage.

 Near the work area is a galley.
 The galley contains a mini refrigerator, microwave, Keurig brewing system, aluminum countertop and custom storage cabinets.